The Ultimate Guide to Beta Readers: Definition, Why They Matter, and How to Find Them

 Beta readers can—and will—do wonders for your book.
 If you know where to find good ones, and how they can positively contribute to your stories.

 This is how I found knockout beta readers.
-Ones that made a big difference in making my story its best draft.
+Ones that made a big difference in making my story its best draft, and helped me get the type of feedback I need to revise my stories.

 Table of Contents